If you’re looking to build websites or mobile apps, you need to look no further than React.js (sometimes known as Reactjs or simply React).

 - SEO friendly: If having good SEO is your priority, React paired with tools like Next.js or Gatsby can provide good results in page load speed and fluent user experience after the application is loaded.

-- Helpful tools: thanks to React development tools developers can dive into the application internals while it is running, allowing them to find potential or existing issues.
+- Helpful tools: thanks to React development tools engineers can dive into the application internals while it is running, allowing them to find potential or existing issues.
 This leads to fewer bugs and quicker fixing time.

 - Easy to learn: React closely resembles using regular JS and HTML.
 It is based on a few core concepts and compared to other frameworks has a small surface area for the developers to learn.
 This makes it really easy to pick up by any programmer knowing JS and HTML.